meilisearch/specifications/text/0029-ndjson-indexation.md

 Writing performance is also considered as a motivation since JSON Lines file parsing is less CPU and memory intensive than parsing standard JSON because every new lines represent separate entries, making the NDJSON file streamable.
 Thus, more suited for indexing a consequent data set.

-While we give the ability to Meilisearch to ingest CSV files for indexing in this [specification](https://github.com/meilisearch/specifications/pull/27), we are aware of the limitations of CSV so we also want to provide a format that is easy to validate.
+While we give the ability to Meilisearch to ingest CSV files for indexing in this [specification](https://github.com/meilisearch/specifications/pull/28), we are aware of the limitations of CSV so we also want to provide a format that is easy to validate.
 Handling the validity of a CSV can be frustrating and difficult.
 Only strings can be managed within a CSV.
 In addition, there is no official specification except [RFC 4180](https://tools.ietf.org/html/rfc4180) which is not sufficient for all data scheme.

-Representing nested structures in JSON files is easy and convenient.
+Representing nested structures in a JSON object is easy and convenient.

 ### III.
 Additional Materials